 Downtown also hosts an array of fun Morro Bay activities like vintage shopping, a movie theater, and local bars with pool tables.
 Morro Bay is a less-visited California coast town and provides visitors with a remote getaway experience.

-Witness an entertaining art scene at this hip beach town
+Witness an entertaining art scene in this hip beach town.

 Witness the chaos of the artsy downtown Venice Beach.
 Venice draws many unusual characters to its shoreline and is known as an entertainment mecca just outside of Los Angeles.